Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

-Once all players are on the green they get points for proximity to the hole.
-Three points go to the closest player, 2 to the next closest then 1 and 0 points for whoever is furthest away.
+Once everyone is on the green they get points for proximity to the hole.
+Three points go to the closest, 2 to the next closest then 1 and 0 points for whoever is furthest away.
 The winner is the person with the most points over the 18 holes.

 One Putt Poker